PDFWAC 10-08-150

 (h) An interpreter who is certified to interpret in the courts of another state or the federal courts is available.

 (6) The appointing authority shall make a preliminary determination that an interpreter is able in the particular proceeding to interpret accurately all communication to and from the impaired or non-English-speaking person.
 This determination shall be based upon the testimony or stated needs of the impaired or non-English-speaking person, the interpreter's education, certifications, and experience in interpreting for contested cases or adjudicative proceedings, the interpreter's understanding of the basic vocabulary and procedure involved in the proceeding, and the interpreter's impartiality.
-The parties or their representatives may question the interpreter as to his or her qualifications and impartiality.
+The parties or their representatives may question the interpreter as to their qualifications and impartiality.

 (7) If in the opinion of the impaired or non-English-speaking person, the appointing authority or a qualified observer, the interpreter does not provide accurate and effective communication with the impaired or non-English-speaking person, the appointing authority shall appoint another interpreter.